benjaminmao123/CS100/Assignments/Assignment_4/README.md

-# BJShell README
+# BShell README
-Welcome to BJShell (Ben and Johnathan Shell)
+Welcome to BShell

 ## Installation:
 To install and run the shell type: